US STOCKS-Wall St set to open flat as Fed rate decision looms

 By Yashaswini Swamynathan

-June 14 U.S. stocks were on track to open little changed on Wednesday as investors braced for a near-certain interest rate hike by the Federal Reserve.
+June 14 (Reuters) - U.S. stocks were on track to open little changed on Wednesday as investors braced for a near-certain interest rate hike by the Federal Reserve.

 Traders have placed a 91 percent chance of the central bank pulling the trigger on a second rate increase this year.
 The hike will push interest rates above 1 percent for the first time since the immediate aftermath of the collapse of Lehman Brothers in 2008.